Resources

 Reminders:

-- Check to see if the countries you are visiting require you to obtain a visa (e.g. transit visa).
+- Check to see if the countries you are visiting require you to obtain a transit or visitor visa.

 - Continue to check your LBCC student email while you are away.
 All college notices, including information that could affect your immigration status, will be communicated via your LBCC email account.